rosalinekarr/storacha-interview/README.md

 ## Goals

-1. Build a platform where machine learning researchers can train models on Nightingale's datasets.
+1. Build a platform where machine learning researchers can train and run models on Nightingale's datasets.
 1. The platform must be as secure as reasonably possible, especially with regard to Nightingale's medical data.
 1. The platform should support multi-cloud as much as possible to take advantage of Nightingale's server credit grants.
 1. The platform should be familiar to ML researchers and therefore lean on existing ML UI patterns and tools.